RituPande/ritupande.github.io/_posts/2024-06-15-Normal-Subgroups-and-Quotient-Groups.md

 Groups, just like composite numbers, can be composed from other simpler groups.
 These simpler groups are easier to study and reveal wealth of information about the structure of the original group.

-Normal subgroups of a group allow partioning of the group into a smaller group, called the quotient group.
+Normal subgroups are a mathematical tool that allow partitioning of a group into a smaller group, called the quotient group.
 In this post, we shall delve into normal groups and quotient groups in detail.

 ## 1. Cosets
 To understand normal subgroups and quotient groups, we first need to understand the concept of *Cosets*.
 Cosets are one of the basic tools to study groups.
 Informally, if there is a subgroup $$(H,.)$$ of a group $$(G,.)$$, the subgroup $$H$$ divides the group $$G$$ into disjoint sets of cardinality equal to the size of the subgroup H.